astro/yammat/README.md

 ##Building

-To build this project enter `cabal configure && cabal build` into your command line
+To build this project enter `cabal configure && cabal build yammat` into your command line

 ##Deployment